 Celia blushed for her sister.
 There was a want of delicacy in her present defence….
 If her understanding was not warped, her religion must be imperfect…”

 In Mansfield Park, Austen acknowledges that social sanctions are worse for adulterous women than for their partners.
-Mr. Belford condemns both Lady Ellincourt and Sir Frederic: “the accomplished seducer who leads the married woman from the path of honour, is absolutely caressed, supported in his infamy, and his guilty partner received where she ought to be spurned…”
+In Celia, the morally stern Mr. Belford condemns both Lady Ellincourt and Sir Frederic: “the accomplished seducer who leads the married woman from the path of honour, is absolutely caressed, supported in his infamy, and his guilty partner received where she ought to be spurned…”

 Although I think there is no hidden slavery message in this novel, there was one passing reference to “an Asiatic” fortune which “was made most rapidly."
 It seems to me that the nouveaux riche were sneered at just for being nouveaux riche rather than their exploitation of people of color living in distant climes.

 Celia's author is unknown